 A Blind World

-Repeatedly the New Testament points back to individuals from the Old Testament to demonstrate a life of saving faith.
-As Dr. Martyn Lloyd-Jones continues the study of Acts 7, it is in Joseph that we see a kind of Christ.
+The New Testament repeatedly points back to individuals from the Old Testament to demonstrate a life of saving faith.
+As Dr. Martyn Lloyd-Jones continues the study of Acts 7 with the sermon “A Blind World,” it is in Joseph that a kind of Christ is seen.
 Joseph was hated and betrayed by his brothers for no other reason than their jealousy and anger.
 But in a few years’ time, it was his brothers that came to him seeking help and relief from the famine.
-In a similar way, Jesus was persecuted, betrayed and ultimately murdered because the Jewish leaders were jealous.
-But the great irony is that the Jewish leaders murdered their own long-awaited Messiah, the very One who came to save them from their sins!
-Lloyd-Jones points out that this rejection of God and His will demonstrates the spiritual blindness and rebellion that propel opposition to the Gospel.
-It is not a clear and rational thought, but blind prejudice that has its source in the sinful hearts of men who will not submit to God’s ways.
-This must always be in mind when we see unbelief and opposition to the Gospel.
-For it is not a matter of intelligent and reasonable methods that prompt men to harden their hearts when they hear of Christ and his death and resurrection.
-But it is sin and unbelief.
-It is only by the power of the Holy Spirit that anyone can come to a true knowledge of God.
+In a similar way, Jesus was persecuted, betrayed, and ultimately murdered because the Jewish leaders were jealous.
+The great irony is that the Jewish leaders murdered their own long-awaited Messiah, the very one who came to save them from their sins.
+Dr. Lloyd-Jones points out that this rejection of God and His will demonstrates the spiritual blindness and rebellion that propels opposition to the gospel.
+It is not clear and rational thought but blind prejudice that has its source in sinful hearts that will not submit to God’s ways.
+This must always be in mind when unbelief and opposition to the gospel is seen.
+It is not a matter of intelligent and reasonable methods that prompt people to harden their hearts when they hear of Christ and his death and resurrection but it is sin and unbelief.
+It is only by the power of the Holy Spirit that anyone can come to true knowledge of God.

 About Dr. Martyn Lloyd-Jones